deislabs/mystikos/samples/pytorch_onnx_inference/README.md

 ## Transform a Dockerfile into a root file system
 `Dockerfile.rootfs` sets up all the prerequsites to use ONNX and Pytorch inside a Python program.
+This sample downloads the AlexNet model in `.pt` format and exports it to `.onnx` format on the host. `download_pretrained_model.py` contains the code to do this and is invoked via `Dockerfile.rootfs`.
 `myst-appbuilder` is used to convert the Dockerfile into a directory containing all the files needed to run this application in Mystikos.
 ```
 myst-appbuilder -v -d Dockerfile.rootfs